 Contraindications and precautions

-• most often the procedure is canceled;
+• most often the procedure is cancelled;

 Special approach in non-standard cases: